ILFORD Elmo

 Elmo produced a wide range of cine equipment, much of which was made and imported into the UK both prior to, and after termination of, Ilford's involvement.

 During 1962, a firm called Rosley Ltd; of 31, Webley Hill Road, Wembley, Middlesex, advertised Elmo equipment regularly in Amateur Photographer (AP) magazine and so were presumably the UK distributors at that time.
-In the 18th September 1963 edition, Rosley are claiming to be 'Sole Importers and Trade Distributors' for the 'Argus Automatic 8' cine camera, which appears to be a rebadged version of the Yashica 8-ES cine camera.
+In the 18th September 1963 edition, Rosley are also claiming to be 'Sole Importers and Trade Distributors' for the 'Argus Automatic 8' cine camera, which appears to be a rebadged version of the Yashica 8-ES cine camera.

-Whether the move by Rosley away from Elmo and towards Yashica signals that Ilford were, by 1963, getting involved as the new UK distributors for Elmo, is currently unknown.
-However, by AP's 7th April 1965 edition (which includes their annual Cine Guide), Ilford Ltd are named as distributors for a range of Elmo equipment, branded Ilford Elmo (the hyphenated Ilford-Elmo name sometimes appears, but mostly it is written without the hyphen).
+By AP's 7th April 1965 edition (which includes their annual Cine Guide), Ilford Ltd are named as distributors for a range of Elmo equipment, branded Ilford Elmo (the hyphenated Ilford-Elmo name sometimes appears, but mostly it is written without the hyphen).
 No Super 8mm cameras or film (or Fuji Single 8) are mentioned in the April 1965 Guide, so it must have been published prior to the 1965 launch by Kodak of their new amateur Super 8 (and Fuji Single 8) format.

 Bill Smith tells me that although the majority of Elmo cine cameras were sold through the dealer network, they were also sold as prestige items in promotional markets, mainly as corporate gifts.
-An Ilford-Elmo 16mm projector was widely sold to industrial and scientific users, including the Jodrell Bank telescope site.
+An Ilford-Elmo 16mm projector (from 1967) was widely sold to industrial and scientific users, including the Jodrell Bank telescope site.

 Six Ilford Elmo cine cameras comprise the range illustrated within AP's 1965 Cine Guide.
 Five of them are illustrated left with the sixth being the 8-TL4, identical to the illustrated 8-TL6 apart from having a 4x zoom (7.5 to 30mm) instead of the 6x zoom of the 8-TL6 (7.5 to 45mm).
 All are described and priced in the text extract (below).
 The Ilford Elmo 8-TL6 wasn't available at the time of the Guide being published (7th April); Ilford had a full page advert for the camera (p89) saying "...only a few weeks away!".